Sheikh-Nabil/Capital-Bike-Share/README.md

 ## Flask App:

 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+The app is launched on [Heroku](https://devcenter.heroku.com/) which can be accessed [here](https://bike-share-count.herokuapp.com).

 ## End Note: